 There is also a 1.3 km Wompoo circuit track that winds through rainforest and eucalypt forest with a picturesque Peregrine Lookout overlooking Mapleton Falls and Obi Obi Valley.

 Mapleton is a beautiful, historic town with many local taverns, restaurants, and quaint cafes.
 There are a number of days walks to do in the park where you can enjoy the wild rainforest with its colourful birdlife.
 As it is situated on tableland you can enjoy an amazing view of the surrounding valleys.

 Also, Mapleton is home to Yarn Festival to celebrate the art of the Aussie bush ballad.
 We admired the beauty of the town and drove further to Montville.

 Montville is home to art galleries, coffee shops and boutique stores.
-You can buy anything from handmade beanies to sculpture or paintings made by local artists.
+You can buy anything from handmade beanies to sculptures or paintings made by local artists.

-Often tourists visit Montville as a weekend destination and stay in one of the luxurious resort or cute hinterland cottages.
+Often tourists visit Montville as a weekend destination and stay in one of the luxurious resorts or cute hinterland cottages.

 Montville is close to Kindalilla National Park where you go entertain various walks in the rainforest.

 We stopped there for a quick lunch and drove to Baroon Lake.